Arkanoid: Legacy

 Arkanoid was followed by a number of direct and indirect sequels.
 Tournament Arkanoid was released in 1987 exclusively in the United States by Romstar.
 Developed by Taito America rather than Taito Japan, it has the same gameplay as Arkanoid, but adds new levels.
 Revenge of Doh, a true sequel with new gameplay mechanics, was released in arcades in 1987.
 Arkanoid: Doh It Again and Arkanoid Returns were published in 1997, followed by Arkanoid DS in 2007.

 Arkanoid Live! was published as on May 6, 2009, for Xbox Live Arcade.
 The WiiWare game Arkanoid Plus! was released in the same year in Japan on May 26, PAL regions on August 21, and in North America on September 28.
 A version of Arkanoid for iOS was released in 2009.

 The mashup Arkanoid vs. Space Invaders was released in 2017 for iOS and Android.

+The first Touhou Project game, Highly Responsive to Prayers, which was originally released in 1997, was heavily influenced by Arkanoid gameplay.

 Arkanoid appears in Life Is Strange: True Colors.

 A modernized version of the game, titled Arkanoid: Eternal Battle, was developed by Pastagames and published by Microids.
 It was released in October 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The original 1986 arcade version is included in this game.